 - Upload any supporting documents and mandatory documents that’s required.

 - Pay your fees: Make sure you know which you’re paying for.
-For instance, you’ll be expected to pay for the IRCC processing times fee, Right of Permanent Residence Fee (RPRF), which is currently $515 and biometrics fees.
+For instance, you’ll need to pay for the IRCC processing fee, Right of Permanent Residence Fee (RPRF), which is currently $515 and biometrics fees.
 Note that there could be additional fees that should be paid but this would be subject to the type of program, personal situation or circumstances of the individual.

 - Provide your biometrics (fingerprints and photo): Before submitting your biometrics, you may have to answer a few questions online regarding your situation.
 For instance, which country you’re applying from and whether or not you’ve applied before.
 There are different instructions for those attempting to submit biometrics outside of Canada, and those submitting inside the country.
 Standards and procedures may therefore differ.

-What is the Processing Time for a Visitor Visa?
+What is the Canada Processing Time for a Visitor Visa?

 For Canada's visitor visa, the processing time ranges from 8 to 40 days.
 For Canada's business visa, the processing time could take about 16 to 20 day.
 However, these times can vary since it depends on the country you're applying from.
 In a nutshell, you could be looking around one month to wait for your visitor visa to be processed.